-C35 Restricting database searches Mandatory Justify the use of any restrictions in the search strategy on publication date, publication format or language.
+C35 Restricting database searches

+Justify the use of any restrictions in the search strategy on publication date, publication format.

 Date restrictions in the search should only be used when there are date restrictions in the eligibility criteria for studies.
 They should be applied only if it is known that relevant studies could only have been reported during a specific time period, for example if the intervention was only available after a certain time point.
 Searches for updates to reviews might naturally be restricted by date of entry into the database (rather than date of publication) to avoid duplication of effort.
 Publication format restrictions (e.g. exclusion of letters) should generally not be used in Cochrane reviews, since any information about an eligible study may be of value.

-See Handbook 6.4.9 C36 Documenting the search proce ss Mandatory Document the search process in enoug detail to ensure that it can be reported correctly in the review.
+C36 Documenting the search process

+Document the search process in enough detail to ensure that it can be reported correctly in the review.

 The search process (including the sources searched, when, by whom, and using what terms) needs to be documented in enough detail throughout the process to ensure that it can be reported correctly in the review, to the extent that all the searches of all the databases are reproducible.

-See Handbook 6.6.1 C37 Rerunning searches Mandatory Rerun or update searches for all relevan databases within 12 months before publication of the review or review upo and screen the results for potentially eligible studies. rerun close to publication, if the initial search date is more than 12 months C38 Incorporating findings from rer searches un Highly desirable Incorporate fully any studies identified the rerun or update of the search withi months before publication of the review review update. n 12 search, the decision whether to incorporate any new studies fully into the review
+C37 Rerunning searches

+Rerun or update searches for all relevant databases within 12 months before publication of the review or review update, and screen the results for potentially eligible studies.